 Jean Ann Kennedy, the eighth child and youngest daughter of Rose and Joseph Kennedy, was born on February 20, 1928 in Boston, Massachusetts.
 She attended Sacred Heart schools in England and the United States, and graduated from Manhattanville College, where she majored in English.
 After her brother Joe was killed in 1944 in World War II, Jean was chosen in 1945 to christen the USS Joseph P. Kennedy Jr., a newly commissioned Navy destroyer named for her brother.

 In 1956, Jean Kennedy married Stephen E. Smith, an executive in a transportation company founded by his grandfather, and they took up residence in New York City.
 Mr. Smith died in 1990.
-Their four children are: Stephen Jr., William, Amanda and Kym.
+They had four children together: Stephen Jr., William, Amanda, and Kym.

 Jean Kennedy Smith’s first experience in national politics came in 1960, as she traveled around the country for her brother, Senator John F. Kennedy, in his campaign for the presidency.
 She became a political figure in her own right three decades later, when President Clinton nominated her to be US Ambassador to Ireland on March 17, 1993.
 After confirmation by the Senate, she assumed her duties that June, serving until 1998.